skyblader123/CompAstro427/README.md

 # CompAstro427

 This is a set of code used for 5 projects that were needed to be handed in.
-It was intended for the Computational Astrophyics class (ASTR 427) in the University of Washington.
+It was intended for the Computational Astrophyics class (ASTR 427).

-Note that this code is predominantly written in Python.
-Please look at around at your own convenience and it can be used for (generic) reference for:
+If you intend to use the code please inform me by sending me an email.

 - System MIN, MAX
 - Neville's Algorithm